 Skip to Content

-Thrifty Time Capsule: 16 Quirky Frugal Habits Passed Down from Our Folks
+12 Quirky Frugal Habits Passed Down From Our Folks

 Asian child girl resting on the bed,turning off the light switch before bedtime to sleep in the bedroom at night,turn off lights when not in use,hand turning off lamp,energy power saving , save money